WP Webhooks / Blog / Architecture

 The add-on is fine for low-volume forms where occasional data loss is tolerable.
 For lead capture, e-commerce checkouts, and anything that costs money when an entry is missed, the queue-backed approach pays for itself the first time n8n has a five-minute outage.

-Webhook Actions: queued and retried with exponential backoff (1m → 2m → 4m → 8m, capped at 1 hour between attempts; 5 attempts by default).
-Failed entries land in the permanently_failed list, replayable from the admin UI or REST API.
+With the Gravity Forms Webhooks add-on they are lost — the dispatch fires inline, sees the failure, logs one line in the feed, and moves on.
+With Webhook Actions they enter a retry queue with exponential backoff (1m, 2m, 4m, 8m, capped at 1h between attempts; 5 attempts by default).
+Failed entries land in the permanently_failed list, which is queryable and replayable from the admin UI or REST API.